Algorithmic-Bitcoin/abtc-miner-electron/README.md

     `Target` is current target of POW.
 Target and difficulty are opposite, while target be bigger, difficluty be smaller, vice versa.

     `Height` is current height of POW, it increases 1 per block.
-The average block time is 10 minutes theoretically speaking, just like *Bitcoin*.
+The average block time is 1 minutes theoretically speaking.

+    `Mine Fee` is current mining fee of POW, it is decided by DAO, and is used for buy ABTC in ABTC/WBTC pair.

-    `Balance` is your ABTC balance, it changes when your balance changes.
+    `ABTC Balance` is your ABTC balance, it changes when your balance changes.
 For example, you mined a block, or somebodu send you ABTC coin.

     `Log` prints something running logs during whole application.